ReDI-School/js-berlin-2019-fall/slides/lesson7.md

 Create a simple number guessing game, the webpage will have a secret number between 0 and 100, the player has to guess which number is that.

-The player can input a number and press a button, the webpage will tell the player if the guess is correct, or if the guessed number is bigger or smaller than the secret number.
+The player can input a guess and press a button, the webpage will tell the player if the guess is correct, or if the guessed number is bigger or smaller than the secret number.

 At the beginning, the secret number can be any number you want.